College of the Ozarks: 1960s to present

-According to the school out of over 4,000 applicants, approximately 400 students are accepted to College of the Ozarks each fall semester.
+According to the school, out of more than 4,000 applicants, approximately 400 students are accepted to College of the Ozarks each fall semester.
 Students are encouraged to have at least a 20 composite on the ACT, or a 1030 on the SAT.
 A GPA of at least a 3.0 and ranking in the top 50% of their class is also preferred.
 College of the Ozarks also considers other factors for admission such as leadership, service, and financial need.

 Controversies

-The College of the Ozarks has been subject to numerous incidents of controversy, in particular, the school's policies against LGBT people, strict biblical inspired moral code for students, the lack of ethnic and racial diversity, and its boycott on Nike products following an ad campaign featuring Colin Kaepernick.
-Former LGBT students of the college recounted that they were pressured to undergo conversion therapy, a widely condemned procedure based in pseudo science that claims to be able to alter individuals from homosexuals to heterosexuals.
+The College of the Ozarks has faced numerous controversies, particularly regarding its policies against LGBT people, its strict biblically inspired moral code, lack of ethnic and racial diversity, and its boycott of Nike products following an ad campaign featuring Colin Kaepernick.
+Former LGBT students recounted pressure to undergo conversion therapy, a widely condemned practice based on pseudoscience that claims to change sexual orientation.

-In 1994 College of the Ozarks was compared to Jonestown because of its lack of academic freedom, this was one of its struggles with getting recognized as an accredited institution.
+In 1994, the college was compared to Jonestown due to its lack of academic freedom, which contributed to struggles with accreditation.

-In the 2003–2004 semesters a professor revealed that one of the college's deans, Larry Cockrum, had received his Ph.D. from Crescent City Christian College, a fraudulent college ("diploma mill") run out of a coach's basement.
-The professor who brought this information to light was suspended for the 2004 semester, and his contract was not to be renewed for the fall semester.
-The college's former president, Jerry C. Davis, defended the dean with the fraudulent degree, while terminating the professor.
-Larry Cockrum has been appointed to a new position as president of The University of the Cumberlands.
+During the 2003–2004 semesters, a professor revealed that one of the college's deans, Larry Cockrum, had obtained a fraudulent Ph.D. from Crescent City Christian College, a diploma mill.
+The professor was suspended and later terminated for bringing this to light, while the college's then-president, Jerry C. Davis, defended the dean.
+Larry Cockrum later became president of The University of the Cumberlands.

-In 2017 the College of the Ozarks controversially altered its course requirements for incoming freshmen requiring to enroll in a course titled, "Patriotic Education and Fitness", which combines military style physical education with military science in order to encourage patriotism and respect for the military.
+In 2017, the college introduced a controversial requirement for incoming freshmen to take a course titled "Patriotic Education and Fitness," which combines military-style physical education with military science to promote patriotism.